ibexa/documentation-user/docs/site_organization/site_factory.md

     !!! note "Path limitation"

         The path can be only one directory deep.
-        Do not use longer paths, for example, `/en/articles`.
+        Do not use paths that have more than one element, for example, `/en/articles`.

     For more information, see [SiteAccess](https://doc.ibexa.co/en/latest/guide/siteaccess/).